Surviving Your First Year in Logistics Sales: 8 Essential Tips

 As previously stated, sales is not easy.
 Even the most experienced sales professionals struggle to “close the deal” every once in a while.
 This is where training comes in handy, especially if you’re brand new to the sales world.

-Depending on the company you work at, your level of exposure to sales training(s) will change.
-Most businesses give new-hire sales representatives ample training throughout their first year in the form of role-playing, seminars/lectures, scenario walkthroughs and more.
+Depending on the company you work for, your exposure to sales training(s) will vary.
+Most businesses give new-hire sales representatives ample training throughout their first year in the form of role-playing, seminars/lectures, and more.

 Make sure to fully participate in these activities.
 Use them as a place to fail — with a relatively soft place to land when you do.
 In group settings, observe the behavior and techniques of the most successful salespeople and put them to use in your own processes.
 Often, becoming great at sales takes trial and error and learning from others.